Alexander Smirnov (FBI informant): Early life

-Smirnov was born into a Russian-speaking family in the Ukrainian Soviet Socialist Republic, present-day Ukraine.
-His family moved to Israel in 1992.
-By 2010, he was living in the United States in Minnesota.
+Smirnov was born into a Russian speaking family in the Ukrainian Soviet Socialist Republic of the Soviet Union.
+Alexander Smirnov was raised speaking Russian.
+Smirnov's Russian speaking family moved to Israel in 1992.
+Smirnov was living in Minnesota in the United States by 2010.
+According to the Los Angeles Times, Smirnov became an FBI informant by 2010.

-Smirnov lived in California for 16 years and then moved to Las Vegas for two years where he stayed at a luxury condo near the Las Vegas Strip.
-During this time, he lived with his long-term girlfriend.
+Smirnov lived in California for 16 years, and then moved to Las Vegas where Smirnov stayed at a luxury condo near the Las Vegas Strip.
+During this time, Smirnov travelled throughout Europe and also provided information to other American intelligence organizations as well as Israeli intelligence.